Creating Cross Browser HTML5 Forms Now, Using modernizr, webforms2 and html5Widgets

 Take a look at the screenshots below.
 You will see that the way a

-field varies among the browsers that natively support it, and even in some of the browsers that use html5Widgets:output
+range field varies among the browsers that natively support it, and even in some of the browsers that use html5Widgets:output tag can be used to show the value of a field,

 or the result of an operation performed on a number of fields, using

-input type so users can see what value the range element is pointing to:The contents of the
+JavaScript expressions.
+Although the output tag may calculate fomulas referencing any form fields, it is useful especially for the range input type so users can see what value the range element is pointing to:The contents of the

-tag is the default value.
+output tag is the default value.
 Note the this.value

 syntax – I am not sure why the W3C HTML5 working group decided it was